MarsBased/marsbased-website-old/_posts/2015-05-07-The-MarsBased-Blogging-Guide.markdown

 In this last case, remember what was the last blog post you read and thought "I'm going to share this one".
 Why did you do it?
 Was it the pictures?
 Was it funny?
 Was it because someone important wrote it?
 No. Most of the time you share it because you feel like more people should read it, and you either send it to specific people or you spread it on the web by sharing it through Twitter, Facebook or your social networks of choice.

-It is a good idea to re-read the post 3 o 4 times prior to publish, and it's even more advisable to ask your team or another person to read it.
+It is a good idea to re-read the post 3 o 4 times prior to publishing, and it's even more advisable to ask your team or another person to read it.
 What's obvious to you, it might not be for everyone.
 A concept might need further explanation, some typos go unnoticed by spell-checkers (<i>your</i> vs. <i>you're</i>, <i>then</i> vs <i>than</i>) or you might have left a sentence unfinished (these things happen, but at MarsBased we alwa

 ###Call to action###

 Finally, the post should have a <i>raison d'être</i>: it can be an informative post, a how-to guide, an opinion to give food for thought, or an invitation to the new beta version of your product.

 Whatever the aim of the post is, it should conclude with a call to action.
 A call to action (often referred to as CTA) is an instruction to the audience to provoke an immediate response, usually using an imperative verb such as "call now", "find out more" or "visit a store today" (<a href="http://homebusiness.about.com/od/homebusinessglossar1/g/Call-To-Action-Definition.htm" title="Definition of call to action" target="_blank">source</a>).
-If you don't know what call to action do, the message of your post might not be clear enough, yet you can always ask the audience to share the post around.
+If you don't know what call to action you should do, the message of your post might not be clear enough, yet you can always ask the audience to share the post around.

 Want an example of call to action?
 We'll wrap up the post with one!